 |Substance Abuse, Behavioral Disorder, and Mental Health Counselors||5,520||$56,700|

 Counseling Associations in Maryland

-- Maryland School Counselor Association (MSCA): In existence for over 50 years, works to advocate for and promote school counseling by supporting current and future school counselors.
+- Maryland School Counselor Association (MSCA): Works to advocate for and promote school counseling by offering webinars, resources and events that support current and future school counselors.

 Frequently Asked Questions